 - All staff and visitors or contractors who attend a village at the request of St Ives will be health screened (and where appropriate, temperature checked) prior to admittance;

 - Revert to private by appointment sales tours with health and temperature checks;

 - Re-introduction of resident wellbeing and welfare calls; and

 - Enhanced cleaning protocols.

-Should there be widespread community transmission across WA (similar to the situation that Victoria has been experiencing in recent months), it is likely that the WA government will mandate a community lockdown.
+Should there be widespread community transmission across WA, it is likely that the WA government will mandate a community lockdown.
 In this case, we will comply with all directions of the WA government, like we did earlier in the year.
 We may however go beyond this, if it is deemed necessary.
 In this situation, our approach is to, in addition to measures from scenario 1:

 - Only require essential staff to remain on site at Villages;

 - Request (if not government mandated) that all residents wear a mask when beyond the confines of their own residence and that visitors wear a mask at all times while on site;

 - Limit, as far as practicable, access to villages with enhanced requirements around health screening, temperature checking and check-in/out procedures to assist with contact tracing – where required, we may seek to place staff or security at single entry/exit points to ensure adherence to the measures; and